eNMS-automation/eNMS/docs/base/installation.rst

     export LDAP_ADMIN_GROUP=company.AdminUsers[,group2,group3]

 .. note:: Failure to match memberOf attribute output against LDAP_ADMIN_GROUP results in an 403 authentication error.
 An LDAP user MUST be a member of one of the "LDAP_ADMIN_GROUP" groups to authenticate.
 .. note:: Because eNMS saves the user credentials for LDAP and TACACS+ into the Vault, if a user's credentials expire due to password aging, that user needs to login to eNMS in order for the updated credentials to be replaced in Vault storage.
-In the event that jobs are already scheduled with User Credentials, these might fail if the credentials are not updated in eNMS.
+In the event that services are already scheduled with User Credentials, these might fail if the credentials are not updated in eNMS.

 GIT Integration
 ---------------

-To enable sending device configs captured by configuration management, as well as service and workflow job logs, to GIT for revision control you will need to configure the following:
+To enable sending device configs captured by configuration management, as well as service and workflow service logs, to GIT for revision control you will need to configure the following:

 First, create two separate git projects in your repository.
 Assign a single GIT userid to have write access to both.